SoftUni-Internal/interactive-content/EN/00-Mid-Exam/01-Problem-02.md

 # Description

-You will receive a String, representing a bookshelf in the library.
-Every book title is separated by "\&".
+You will receive a string, representing a bookshelf in the library.
+On the bookshelf, every book title is separated by a "\&".

 Until you receive "**Done**" as a command, you will be receiving the following commands: